Hugo-Cathelain/plazza/README.md

         ```
         - *in this case, reception serializes the order, containing the kitchen id as well as the pizza order*
     - <u> Status Queries </u> :
-    Reception periodically sends `RequestStatus` messages to all `Kitchens` to monitor their workload, ingredient levels, and idle time.
+    Every tick, `Kitchen` sends his status over `Recepption` and reception uses this information to monitor their workload, ingredient levels, and idle time.

         ```cpp
         message->GetIf<Message::Status>()